taboola/taboola-android-js/README.md

 * On devices where Chrome custom tab is supported - open the recommendation in a chrome custom tab (in-app)
 * Otherwise - open the recommendation in the system default web browser (outside of the app)

-TaboolaApi allows app developers to intercept recommendation clicks in order to create a click-through or to override the default way of opening the recommended article.
+`TaboolaJs` allows app developers to intercept recommendation clicks in order to create a click-through or to override the default way of opening the recommended article.

-In order to intercept clicks, you should implement the interface `com.taboola.android.api.TaboolaOnClickListener` and set it in the sdk.
+In order to intercept clicks, you should implement the interface `TaboolaOnClickListener` and set it in the `TaboolaJs` object.

 ```java
    TaboolaJs.getInstance().setOnClickListener(new TaboolaOnClickListener() {